mrsajadpp/thintry-backend/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
 See the [LICENSE](LICENSE) file for details.